Specific considerations for the forearm shaft are given below.

 In the distal third of the forearm, the track for the pin passes between the extensor pollicis longus (EPL) and the radial wrist extensors.

-The pins need to be inserted under direct vision using retractors down to the bone in order to avoid the superficial branch of the radial nerve.
+The pins need to be inserted under direct vision using retractors down to the bone to avoid the superficial branch of the radial nerve.

 Great care is required during the manual insertion of the proximal radial pins.